Solid Waste, Organic Materials, and Food Waste Management.

-Beginning January 1, 2027, each county or city that implements a local solid waste plan must provide weekly organic solid waste collection services to all residents and businesses that generate at least 0.25 cubic yards of organic materials per week, and must provide for organic materials management of collected organic materials.
+Beginning January 1, 2027, each county or city that implements a local solid waste plan must provide source-separated organic solid waste collection services at least either biweekly or 26 weeks annually to all residents and to non-residential customers that generate at least 0.25 cubic yards of organic materials per week, and must provide for organic materials management of collected organic materials.
 Cities and counties may charge and collect fees or rates for these services, consistent with existing authority to impose fees and rates for solid waste collection services.
 The organic material collection service and management requirements do not apply:

 Ecology may adopt a rule beginning January 1, 2030, that applies organic materials collection service and management requirements to jurisdictions exempted from requirements on the basis of population density or an Ecology-issued waiver, but only if Ecology determines that the state goals for the disposal of organic material in landfills for 2030 have not or will not be achieved.
-When newly developing, updating, or amending local solid waste management plans after July 1, 2024, each county solid waste plan must consider the transition to providing organic materials collection services to certain residents and businesses in 2027.
-The county solid waste plan must identify:
+When newly developing, updating, or amending solid waste management plans after July 1, 2024, each local solid waste plan must consider the transition to providing organic materials collection services to certain residents and businesses in 2027.
+Solid waste plans implemented by a county must also identify:

 When newly developing, updating, or amending local solid waste management plans after January 1, 2027, local solid waste plans must be consistent with the requirement to provide organic materials collection services to certain residents and businesses.